karencfisher/chat_agent/README.md

 A popular use for LLMs has become having them writing code.
 This can be educational and as well useful to save time working on development projects.

 For code written for us by the AI, it is filtered out from the final respones and is displayed in a popup window.
-From there one can copy the code to paste into their IDE, for example, to test, tweak, extend, learn from, etc. For example, asked to write a C++ program to calculate the first 100 prime numbers, the agent displays it.
+From there one can copy the code to paste into their IDE, for example, to test, tweak, extend, learn from, etc. For example, asked to write a C# program to calculate the first 100 prime numbers, the agent displays it.
 This will prevent the chat bot from reciting a bunch of code outloud, if in voice mode!

 ![Screenshot](Code_display_screenshot.jpg)